luc-github/esp3d.io/src/content/esp3d-webui/v3.x/documentation/api/extensions/_index.md

 * if id is `features` you will get the [ESP400] response jsonified
 * if id is `interface` you will get the settings from preferences.json jsonified
 * if id is `settings` you will get specific settings from target fw in json format
-* if id is `extensions` you will get the extensions from preferences.json jsonified
+* if id is `extensions` you will get the extensions from preferences.json jsonified of the `name` extensions

 Be noted this API only collect existing data, so for `features`,`interface`, `extensions`and `settings` you may get empty response if corresponding query has not be done.